-Homeowners know expensive roof repairs and replacement can be.
-When looking to buy a new home, one of the first questions asked is often the age of the roof.
+Homeowners know how expensive roof repairs and replacements can be.
+When looking to buy a new home, one of the first questions often asked is “how old is the roof?”.
 Different roofs typically last different lengths of time.
 Generally, asphalt shingle/composition roofs last around 20 years, fiber cement shingles last around 25 years, and wood shake roofs last around 30 years.
-Since it can cost tens of thousands of dollars to replace a roof, it is important for homeowners to keep their roofs in the best shape possible.
+Since it can thousands of dollars to replace a roof, it is important for homeowners to keep their roofs in the best shape possible.

 Things like heavy rains, storms, and any type of adverse weather can reduce the life of a roof or require repairs along the way to keep it functioning.
 Some of the most common signs of water damage on your roof include:

 - The texture of the flooring begins to change

 Roof damage signs can be misleading since they often appear in places other than the roof.
 For instance, you may have roof damage but the issue appears on the ceilings, floors, attic, walls, around home appliances, or even along the home’s exterior or foundation.
 The most important thing to know about roof water damage is the need to act quickly.
 If left untreated, damage repair can become extremely costly as the fallout reaches different areas of the home.

 If roof water damage is discovered in your home, it is extremely important to take specific safety measures.

 - Determine whether or not the leak is coming from the roof.